Relishing the Newness of All Things

-Not only are we to love one another as ourselves, but we must strive to do so in a way that emulates the way Jesus loves us......so we essentially are asked to love our neighbors more than ourselves, for Jesus in taking up his cross proved that he loved His children more than He loved His own life.
-Michael Jordan's successor in Chicago had an easier act to follow.
+Not only are we to love one another as ourselves, but we must strive to do so in a way that emulates the way Jesus loves us.
+How did Jesus love us?
+Take a glance at the cross.
+Any questions?
+Tom Brady’s eventual successor in Foxboro will have an easier act to follow.

-But as we've seen and learned both in Scripture and our own daily trials and tribulations, Jesus will not make us walk this difficult road alone.
-And if we choose to walk this difficult path, we ultimatley achieve and live out our identity as Catholic Christians.
+But as we've seen in Scripture and our own daily trials and tribulations, Jesus will not make us walk this difficult road alone.
+And if we choose to walk this difficult path, we ultimately achieve and live out our identity as Catholic Christians.

 Throughout history, Catholics have struggled with the formation of their true and genuine identity, their face to the rest of the world if you will.
 Father Munachi E. Ezeogu discusses this idea of identity in his on-line homily this week.
 He touches on both the visual and symbolic, pointing to the example of the African Independent Churches and their use of uniforms to distinguish members from non-members.
 White flowing gowns with headgear and sashes of different colors are used to identify members according to their various ranks.
-Here in the United States, uniforms and habits have taken a bit of a back seat over the years, but this is not to say that they have disappeared altogether, the Capuchin Friars adorned in their trademark brown robes and sandals serving as a pertinent example.
+Here in the United States, the Capuchin Friars adorned in their trademark brown robes and sandals serving as a pertinent example.

 But Fr.
 Ezeogu is quick to point out that one's true identity goes far beyond mere symbolism.
 For when Jesus issued this new commandment, he essentially implores us to reveal our identity through the way we act, not in how we dress or the rituals that we parktake of, as important as they may be to our heritage.
 He goes on to point out that during the early stages of the evangelization of Africa, many missionary groups focused their efforts strictly on making converts.
 Others who came later focused on service to the people, providing vital medicare and forulative education.
 These latter groups succeeded where the the former groups failed.

-In researching for this Essay I came across not one but two references to Mahatma Gandhi's rather famous quote when surveyed on his view of Christianity.
-The renowned pacifist was blunt and poignant in his assessment:
+Mahatma Gandhi's rather famous quote when surveyed on his view of Christianity was poignantly blunt in it’s lucidity:

 "I have a great respect for Christianity.
 I know of no one who has done more for humanity that Jesus.
 In fact, there is nothing wrong with Christianity, but the trouble is with you Christians.
 You do not begin to live up to your own teachings."